Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: Benchmark Construction and Evaluation

 \subsubsection{Task 5: Treatment}

 The treatment task involves formulating a treatment plan based on the patient's diagnosis and examination results.
 The input includes the patient's chief complaint, medical history, examination results, and diagnosis.
 The output is a set of proposed treatment items.
+This task tests the LLM's ability to synthesize the gathered information and apply medical knowledge to develop an appropriate treatment plan, considering factors such as drug interactions, treatment protocols, and patient-specific considerations.

-The evaluation metric is the IoU between the proposed treatments and the ground truth treatment set.
+\textbf{Evaluation metrics} is the IoU between the proposed treatments and the ground truth treatment set.
 Since multiple treatment options may be appropriate, IoU allows for partial credit when the LLM suggests a subset of the recommended treatments or proposes additional reasonable treatments that are not part of the ground truth.
-This task tests the LLM's ability to synthesize the gathered information and apply medical knowledge to develop an appropriate treatment plan, considering factors such as drug interactions, treatment protocols, and patient-specific considerations.